 As compensation for management of the individual properties, the investment group is charged a maximum of 4.50% of the actual annual net rental income.

-6.3 Purchase and sale Transaction commission
+6.3 Transaction commission

 The investment group is charged a maximum commission of 2.00% of the transaction volume for the purchase and sale of real estate and properties.